annebrown/dotfiles/README.md

 # Description

 New host configuration.

 Configures my dev env on a new host (Android, Chromebook, Win11, RasPi,xOS,iOS).

 Inludes stack, host, OS, app and desktop flavor overrides.

 Pulls in scripts for starting required services and apps.

-This repo contains public config data.
-Private config data is pulled from a separate repo.
+This repo contains public config stuff.
+Private config stuff is pulled from a separate repo.

 # Usage